logicalahara/tkssharma.com/content/posts/2020-08-11-nestjs-unit-testing-controllers-and-services.md

 ![](https://i.ytimg.com/vi/ChdjnaRYOOI/maxresdefault.jpg)

-# Unit Testing and Integration Testing Nestjs Application
+# Integration Testing Nestjs Application

 ## We will use Jest as Runner for Running tests for NestJS
 Lets first talk about Jest a little bit which is a popular test runner